shieldo/NelmioSolariumBundle/README.md

             timeout: 5
             cores: ~

-You can define cares like this :
+You can define cores like this :
             ...
             cores:
                 cms: cms_core_path